Lewis Moran: Murder

 On 31 March 2004, Lewis Moran and Herbert "Bertie" Wrout were at The Brunswick Club Hotel, on Sydney Road, Brunswick, which was their regular drinking place.
 Both men were on bail and did not carry firearms, which would have been a breach of their bail conditions.
 Moran was on bail facing serious drug trafficking charges.
 Two gunmen wearing balaclavas entered the Brunswick Club, at approximately 6:40 p.m. on that day, driving a Ford Falcon EF XR6 station wagon.
 Moran ran from his place at the bar, over a poker machine, through a glass window before the gunman caught up with him and shot him twice, the fatal bullet being fired into the back of his head from a few centimetres away.
 Wrout was severely wounded but survived the attack.

 Keith Faure, his brother Noel Faure and associate Evangelos Goussis were charged on 13 May 2005 with the murder and shooting.
-Initially they all pleaded not guilty.
+Initially, they all pleaded not guilty.
 On 3 May 2006, Keith Faure pleaded guilty and was sentenced to life imprisonment with a non-parole period of 19 years for the murders of Moran and Lewis Caine, who was killed two months after Moran.
 Noel Faure, who was described as a "gun for hire", was convicted of the murder of Moran and of shooting Herbert Wrout and was sentenced to life imprisonment with a non-parole period of 23 years.
 Former Kickboxing champ Goussis, 40, of Geelong was found guilty of Moran's murder on 29 May 2008 in the Victorian Supreme Court.
 Goussis had stormed into the Brunswick Club and shot Moran as he cowered in a corner.
 Goussis and two others reportedly accepted a $150,000 contract from Tony Mokbel to kill Moran, the Victorian Supreme Court heard.
 After five days deliberation, the jury also found Goussis guilty of intentionally causing serious injury to Wrout, but not guilty of his attempted murder.
 Goussis was also convicted of murdering Caine.
-In February 2009, Goussis was sentenced to a minimum 30 years in prison for Moran's murder.
-Lewis Moran was suspected in ordering the death of underworld Hitman Dino Dibra.
+In February 2009, Goussis was sentenced to a minimum of 30 years in prison for Moran's murder.
+Lewis Moran was suspected of ordering the death of underworld Hitman Dino Dibra.

 On 7 May 2007, Carl Williams was convicted of commissioning the murders of four gangland rivals including Jason Moran, Lewis Moran, Mark Mallia and Michael Marshall and for conspiracy to murder a fourth, and sentenced to life imprisonment with a non-parole period of 35 years.
 Williams died in Barwon prison, on 19 April 2010, as the result of an attack by a fellow inmate.

 Noel Faure, who was convicted of the murder of Moran for a fee of A$150,000 and of shooting Herbert Wrout, and was serving a life sentence, died in prison on 8 March 2017, aged 62 after suffering a long illness.